oscar-franzen/alona/README.md

                                   algorithm (0-1).
 Default: 0.8
   --ignore_small_clusters INTEGER
                                   Ignore clusters with fewer or equal to N cells.
-Default: 1 --perplexity INTEGER            The perplexity parameter in the t-SNE algorithm.
+Default: 10 --perplexity INTEGER            The perplexity parameter in the t-SNE algorithm.
 Default: 30 -s, --species [human|mouse]     Species your data comes from.
 Default: mouse --dark_bg                       Use dark background in scatter plots.
                                   Default: False
-  --color_labels TEXT             Plot cell type labels with the same color as
+  --color_labels                  Plot cell type labels with the same color as
                                   the corresponding cell cluster cells.
                                   Default: True
-  --cleanup                       Perform cleanup of temporary files.
+  --legend                        Use a legend in plots instead of floating
+                                  labels inscatter plots for cell types.
+                                  Default: False
   -lf, --logfile TEXT             Name of log file.
 Set to /dev/null if you
                                   want to disable logging to a file.
 Default: alona.log
   -ll, --loglevel [regular|debug]
                                   Set how much runtime information is written to the log file.
 Default: regular -n, --nologo                    Hide the logo.
-  --version                       Display version number.
+Default: False --version                       Display version number.
   --help                          Show this message and exit.
 ```